 Today, Leroy Township is a predominantly residential community, with only a very limited commercial tax base.
-Resident opinions are split regarding commercial and industrial development; some favoring it, because it will shorten long drives for daily errands; others opposing it because of the threat it could pose to the valued rural character of the community.
+Resident opinions are varied regarding commercial and industrial development; Outside of restaurants and grocery stores, the respondents to the survey do not want to add uses that would take away from the rural atmosphere of Leroy Township.
+These uses included hotels, gas stations, auto service and body shops and industrial uses.